 (b) Fire Risk Reduction Community List: A list of local agencies located in a State Responsibility Area or a Local Responsibility Area Very High Fire Hazard Severity Zone, identified by the Board pursuant to Public Resources Code § 4290.1, which meet fire planning best practices.

-(c) Local Agency: Any county, city, city and county; tribal agency; agency, department, district or other publicly funded entity serving a city and county.
+(c) Local Agency: Any city, city and county, or county; tribal agency; agency, department, district or other publicly funded entity serving a city and county.

 (d) Local Responsibility Area (LRA): Those areas of land classified by the Board of Forestry and Fire Protection where the financial responsibility of preventing and suppressing wildfires is not that of the state or federal government, pursuant to Public Resources Code (PRC) 4125.

-e) Low-income Local Agency: One of the following:
+(e) Low-income Local Agency: One of the following:

-i) A city with a median household income equal to or less than 80 percent of the area median income for the county in which it is located, as determined and published by the Department of Housing and Community Development in Title 25, California Code of Regulations, § 6932.
+(1) A city with a median household income equal to or less than 80 percent of the area median income for the county in which it is located, as determined and published by the Department of Housing and Community Development in Title 25, California Code of Regulations, § 6932.

-ii) A city with a population under 5,000 where the average median income of the city’s three most populous census tracts is equal to or less than 80 percent of the area median income for the county in which it is located, as determined and published by the Department of Housing and Community Development in Title 25, California Code of Regulations, § 6932.
+(2) A city with a population under 5,000 where the average median income of the city’s three most populous census tracts is equal to or less than 80 percent of the area median income for the county in which it is located, as determined and published by the Department of Housing and Community Development in Title 25, California Code of Regulations, § 6932.